bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

-# Fron End Development for Multi Party Computation in the Cloud
+# Fron-End Development for Multi Party Computation in the Cloud

 ## 1. Project Description